 We finally arrive at the point which might make or break the decisions of those looking at these Nautilus stationary bikes.
 After all, it is the price of the bike which will determine how much value the Nautilus bikes actually provide.

 The Nautilus U618 stationary bike is, unsurprisingly, the most expensive of these bikes.
-It comes with a $700 price tag, which is on the higher end of this sort of “mid range” for upright bikes.
+It comes with a $700 price tag, which is on the higher end of this sort of “mid-range” for upright bikes.
 However, it does come with some excellent warranties to back up the quality of the bike.
 It comes with a 10 year warranty on the frame, 3 years on the electronic parts, 3 years on the rest of the parts and 1 year on the labour.

 The Nautilus U616 upright bike costs a fair bit less, sitting at $480.
 Despite this, it has the same excellent warranty that you would find above.
-You get a 10 year warranty on the frame, 3 years on the electronic parts, 3 years on the rest of the parts and 1 year on the labour.
+You get a 10 year warranty on the frame, 3 years on the electronic parts, 3 years on the rest of the parts and 1 year on the labor.

 The cheapest of the lot is the Nautilus U614 cardio bike.
 It costs only around $300.
 This cheaper price does come with a bit of sacrifice in the form of the warranty.
-It still has 10 years on the frame, but it only has a 1 year warranty on the electronics, 2 years on the rest of the parts and only 90 days on the labour.
+It still has 10 years on the frame, but it only has a 1 year warranty on the electronics, 2 years on the rest of the parts and only 90 days on the labor.

 Other Notable Parts of Nautilus Stationary Bikes